 Stripping the character down to his most heroic of essentials, Frank Quitely makes a career-defining turn on the book, casting the hero as a super relaxed version of near omnipotent alien.
 From the barrel-chested Superman, a logical extension of what the ultimate human being would look like, through to the polar opposite in the vulnerable Lex Luthor, Quitely has a way of capturing both the majesty and the humanity of these characters.

-All-Star Superman remains a quintessential Superman story for new comic book readers through to those with much deeper long-boxes.
+All-Star Superman remains a quintessential Superman story for new readers through to those with much deeper long-boxes.

 - Richard Gray